McKeon Shares Details of New Staffer’s Felony Record

 Current status: Resigned with charges pending.
 This member is resigned and may not practice law in California.

 McKeon’s office was asked Monday to explain the entries in Thomas’ Bar Association record.
 On Tuesday, McKeon’s spokeswoman Alissa McCurley issued the following statement:

 “Over 20 years ago, Morris Thomas was convicted of a felony in connection with his legal representation of a client.
 While practicing law in the late 1980′s, Thomas was retained by a client to recover funds that had been seized from the client by authorities.
 After the funds were recovered, a dispute developed between the client and the client’s other attorneys from an out of state law firm over who the recovered funds should be turned over to.
 Thomas asserted that the mediation of this dispute had consumed his original agreed upon retainer, and that the recovered funds were due to him for payment of his incurred expenses and legal fees.
 Thomas, in violation of the law and legal ethics, refused to turn over any of the money and converted it to his own use.

 Although Thomas challenged the charges against him in a jury trial, he assumed total responsibility for his actions.
 Thomas was convicted of one count of grand theft, and was sentenced accordingly.
 Thomas served a 1 and 1/2 years sentence as a result of his conviction.
 His conviction also resulted in Thomas’ resignation from the California State Bar in 1992.

 Morris Thomas has since dedicated his life to serving his family and his community, and has become a positive fixture in Santa Clarita.
 Morris has continued to aspire to become a model parent and citizen through his participation in numerous charities and professional organizations such as:

-AYSO (American Youth Soccer Organization) Coach and Board member
+- AYSO (American Youth Soccer Organization) Coach and Board members

 McCurley’s email included statements from Thomas and the congressman.